United Nations Conference on the Human Environment, 5-16 June 1972, Stockholm

 The Stockholm Declaration, which contained 26 principles, placed environmental issues at the forefront of international concerns and marked the start of a dialogue between industrialized and developing countries on the link between economic growth, the pollution of the air, water, and oceans and the well-being of people around the world.

-The contained three main categories: a) Global Environmental Assessment Program (watch plan); b) Environmental management activities; (c) International measures to support assessment and management activities carried out at the national and international levels.
+The contained three main categories: a) Global Environmental Assessment Programme (watch plan); b) Environmental management activities; (c) International measures to support assessment and management activities carried out at the national and international levels.
 In addition, these categories were broken down into 109 recommendations.

 One of the major results of the Stockholm conference was the creation of the United Nations Environment Programme (UNEP).